-Figure 5: Illustrates the track students undergo while in COP-2 complete all clinical sessions together and will use the benefits of peer support and feedback when interacting with patients and families.
-Even though students are assigned to preceptors in pairs, it is at the discretion of preceptors to assign patients individually or to the pair of students depending on setting, patient availability and other time constraints.
+Student pairs: In COP-2 students are grouped in pairs.
+A student-pair constitutes the student-unit used to facilitate scheduling and preceptor assignments throughout the year.
+A student pair will complete all clinical sessions together and will use the benefits of peer support and feedback when interacting with patients and families.
+Even though students are assigned to preceptors in pairs, it is at the discretion of preceptors to assign patients individually or to the pair of students depending on setting, patient availability and other time and physical constraints.
 When seeing a patient as a pair, students will take turns in interviewing and examining patients, but will be expected to complete their assignments individually.
 Even if based on shared patient notes, the History and Physical write-ups (H&Ps) and narrative reflection should reflect the individual work of each student.